hic9507/industry/README.md

 ### Navigate to the code directory.
 cd your/code/directory

-## Enter a command and run these code.
+## Enter a command and run below code.

 ### swir: semiconductor anomaly detection
 #### swir_crop.py: